 Above: Signs of underfeeding include yellow veins on the leaves (which can indicate a nitrogen deficiency); drooping leaves; falling leaves.
 Leaves should be a healthy green.

-Above: Like overwatering, overfeeding is not a good thing.
+Above: Like overwatering, overfeeding with a powerful synthetic fertilizer is harmful

-Avoid using fertilizer sticks in citrus pot.
-They can burn the trees’ roots.
-Using organic fertilizers decreases the chances of damaging your plant (and boosts biodiversity within the soil).
+Avoid fertilizer sticks.
+Their concentrated proximity to roots can burn them.
+Using organic fertilizers massively decreases the chances of damaging your plant and boosts biodiversity within the soil.
 If you must use synthetic fertilizer, never exceed the recommended dose.

-Signs of overfeeding (usually with synthetic fertilizers like the blue crystals): burned edges to leaves; leaf drop; very slow growth.
+Signs of overfeeding (usually with synthetic fertilizers like the blue crystals): Burned-looking edges to leaves; leaf drop; very slow growth.

 Signs of too much light include lack of growth and leaf drop.
 The trees above are happy.